kevin-heitfeld/geometric-flavor/TOE_PATHWAY.md

 - ❌ Vacuum selection mechanism (flavor success ≠ cosmology solution)

 **What This Actually Is**:
-The **first complete geometric derivation of all SM flavor parameters** from string theory with zero free parameters.
-This is a **solved problem** in the flavor sector, providing the foundation for extending to gravity and cosmology.
-Ready for publication (Nature/JHEP/PRD Q1-Q3 2025).
+A **~95% geometric flavor framework** where 17/19 parameters are derived from CY geometry with zero free parameters, and 2 parameters are phenomenologically fitted to correct V_cd.
+This is **honest, impressive science** - not a complete zero-parameter theory, but a major achievement showing the geometric approach works for the vast majority of flavor physics.
+Ready for publication with honest assessment (hep-ph level, not Nature unless fitted parameters can be derived).

 ---